Compress video for Email.

 Recommended Compression for Email: The 20MB Safety Zone

-To guarantee delivery across all major email providers (Gmail, Outlook, Yahoo, and most corporate systems), SquishVideo recommends compressing videos to 20MB or below.
+To guarantee delivery across all major email providers (Gmail, Outlook, Yahoo, and most corporate systems), VidCrush recommends compressing videos to 20MB or below.
 This fits within all standard limits and provides a safety margin for email system variations.
 For 20MB, you get roughly 45-60 seconds of 1080p video or 90-120 seconds of 720p video at good quality.
 If you need longer videos, either split them into multiple emails, use cloud storage links (Google Drive, Dropbox, OneDrive), or compress more aggressively to 10-15MB for longer duration at lower quality.

 Compression Settings for Email Video Attachment

-For email videos, SquishVideo recommends 720p resolution at 2-3 Mbps bitrate for most use cases.
+For email videos, VidCrush recommends 720p resolution at 2-3 Mbps bitrate for most use cases.
 This is a sweet spot that provides excellent quality on computer screens (where most email recipients view videos) while fitting comfortably within attachment limits.
 For very short clips (under 10 seconds), you can go up to 1080p.
 For longer videos that must be emailed (30+ seconds), lower to 480p if needed to stay under limit.
 Desktop recipients viewing email videos on monitors appreciate the higher resolution compared to mobile viewing, so optimize accordingly.

 Business Use Cases for Email Video

 Email is critical for business communication.
 Sales teams attach product demo videos to client emails.
 HR departments attach training videos to onboarding communications.
 Project managers attach progress update videos.
 Customer support teams attach troubleshooting videos.
 Companies use email video for legally important documentation.
 Product managers share development previews.
 All of these use cases require reliable attachment delivery, which means fitting within limits and ensuring compatibility across recipient email systems.
-SquishVideo ensures your business videos reach recipients reliably.
+VidCrush ensures your business videos reach recipients reliably.

 Video Player Compatibility in Email Clients

 All modern email clients (Gmail Web, Outlook Web, Outlook Desktop, Apple Mail, Thunderbird) support MP4 video playback when attached.
 However, some corporate systems might have restrictions.
 Older or heavily locked-down email clients might not preview videos inline but will allow download.
-SquishVideo's MP4 H.264 output is universally compatible—if the email system allows any video, it allows our format.
+VidCrush's MP4 H.264 output is universally compatible—if the email system allows any video, it allows our format.
 Recipients can always download and play in any video player.

 Security Considerations for Email Video

 Some corporate email systems scan video attachments for malware.
 Smaller files are scanned faster, meaning your recipient gets your email sooner.
 Additionally, video content that's compressed is less likely to trigger security scanning rules that apply to very large files.
-SquishVideo uses industry-standard MP4 H.264 encoding that passes all security scanning systems without issues.
+VidCrush uses industry-standard MP4 H.264 encoding that passes all security scanning systems without issues.

 Cross-Platform Email Video Delivery